 November 02, 2020

-What is the difference between residential treatment and acute inpatient hospitalization?
+What is the difference between inpatient and residential treatment?

 A person is actively suicidal or homicidal or their psychiatric symptoms are so extreme that they are unsafe in their daily lives

 Units are locked to allow for closer observation and can thus serve clients who are under involuntary status

 Typically not a long term treatment program (3-7 days)

 A person is struggling with mental health issues that have affected their ability to be successful in school, work, and life.

 A voluntary, unlocked facility.
 Clients are not forced to enter treatment and can choose to leave at any time once in treatment.